laplacian-core/generator.project-template/README.md

 <!-- @main-content@ -->
 ## Usage

-To apply this template module, add the following entry to your project definition.
+To apply this Template module, add the following entry to your project definition.
 ```yaml
 project:
   templates: